g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 - **flyway**: This allows us to use database migrations to set up the database.
 - **mariadb**: Since we'll be using a database, I'm going to select MariaDB, which is a fork of MySQL.
 - **data-jdbc**: With the Micronaut data JDBC project, we have a lightweight ORM framework at our disposal.
-Allowing us to easily map SQL records to Java objects, and perform CRUD operations.
+Allowing us to map SQL records to Java objects, and perform CRUD operations.
-- **graalvm**: As mentioned before, GraalVM is a Ahead of Time compiler, and compiles our Java application into a native image, which allows us to start our application even faster than before.
+- **graalvm**: As mentioned before, GraalVM is an Ahead of Time compiler, and compiles our Java application into a native image, which allows us to start our application even faster than before.
 - **openapi**: As we'll be exposing an API within our microservice, some documentation would be great.
 With the OpenAPI specification, we can do that.

 ![Micronaut + OpenAPI + GraalVM](images/micronaut-openapi-graalvm.png)